The fruit from my neighbour’s tree is hanging over the boundary fence – am I entitled to pick them?

 Back to top

-If your neighbour has been issued a Court order to cut back the tree and hasn’t done so within 20 working days, you can (with the neighbour’s or the Court’s permission) go onto the neighbour’s property and carry out this work.
+If your neighbour has been issued a court order to cut back the tree, hasn’t done so within 20 working days and did not get permission from the court to take longer, you can carry out this task yourself.
+You will first need to get permission from the court and from your neighbour.
 In this situation you would be entitled to recover the cost of the work from your neighbour.

 Back to top